 A dressy suit, long gown, or a dark-colored formal cocktail dress with high heels or dressy ballet flats; you can play with more formal updos and more dramatic makeup looks for this type of soirée.

-This particular brand of nuptials will be very formal – more often than not, it will start after 6PM and there is a sit-down dinner involved.
+This particular brand of nuptials will be very formal with a black-tie dress code – more often than not, it will start after 6PM and there is a sit-down dinner involved.
 This does not mean an absence of the usual merriment: dancing and other fun wedding activities will likely be included as well.

-A dark-colored tuxedo, bow tie, cummerbund, and dark dress shoes.
+A dark-colored tuxedo, bow tie (often a black bow tie), cummerbund, and dark dress shoes.

-A long evening gown in dark or neutral colors and high heels; hair and makeup should be formal.
+A long evening gown in dark or neutral colors and high heels; hair and makeup should be formal for a black-tie event.

 A dark tuxedo, a suit jacket with tails, a pique vest, and a bow tie with black dress shoes – white gloves are optional.